byteface/domonic/docs/packages/dom.rst

 Domonic: DOM
 ============

+The DOM is gradually evolving...

 createElement
 ----------------
-to create your own elements use the DOM API
+Here's an exmaple of creating your own elements using the DOM API

 .. code-block :: python